OluwaFavour/TheLedLead/README.md

   - Method: `POST`
   - Description: Add a comment to a specific book.
   - Authentication: Required (logged-in user).
+  - Request:
+    - Body:
+      - `content` (string, required): The comment to add to the book.
   - Responses:
     - Status: 201 Created
     - Body: